pulp-platform/hypnos/README.md

-# Hypnos - An Hyperdimensional Computing Based Wake-up Circuit
+# Hypnos - A Hyperdimensional Computing Based Wake-up Circuit
 Hypnos has the purpose to act as a smart wake-up circuit within larger SoCs.
 It consists of an SPI master module, a lightweight general purpose digital preprocessing block and an autonomous hardware accelerator for hyperdimensional